moov-io/watchman/docs/config.md

     Timeout: "10s"
 ```

-If both Deepparse and PostalPool are enabled, Watchman uses Deepparse and logs a warning.
+If Deepparse is enabled, Watchman uses it instead of libpostal or usaddress.

 ### MCP